humaine-anac/agent-jok/README.md

 How to test the negotiation agent (minimal setup)
 ----

-To test this agent, you need at a minimum:
+In situations where the chat UI is not available, testing this agent is a little more awkward, but still possible.
+In this case, you need at a minimum:
 - The environment orchestrator (see the repository `anac-environment-orchestrator`)
-- Two instances of this negotiation agent
+- Two instances of this negotiation agent (see instructions above)
 - The utility generator (see the repository `anac-utility`)

 Here are brief instructions for testing:
-- Start the environment orchestrator (see the README in repository `anac-environment-orchestrator` for detailed installation)
-- Start two instances of this agent.
-Follow the installation instructions above twice, for each of two different directories.
+- Start the environment orchestrator, the utility generator, and two instances of this agent in the manner described above in the normal setup instructions.
- - After installing the first agent, rename its directory so that you can do a second git clone.
- - This time, start the agent using the option -port 14008 instead of -port 14007.
-- Start the utility generator (see the README in repository `anac-utility` for detailed instructions)

-Now you should be able to test some of the functions.
-If you only have the environment orchestrator and two agents running, you can do some limited testing, as follows:

 - To start a round: `<host>:14010/startRound?round=1` *This calls the environment orchestrator and asks it to start a round.*